mgietzmann/schooling/management/case_study/checklist.md

 As bait they are sold wholesale<sup>[[16]](https://fishandbait.com/?s=herring)</sup>, to commericial fishermen<sup>[[17]](https://www.imifish.com/commercial-bait-products)</sup>, or packaged for more recreational use<sup>[[18]](https://fishfield.com/products/frozen-bait-supply-individual-pack.html?sku=RLH)</sup>, and many recreational fishermen have tips on buying from asian seafood markets or catching your own herring.

 Other processors provide not just bait and seafood but also things like pet food<sup>[[19]](https://www.norpel.com/bait/)</sup>.
-In all cases however there is clearly a wide array of places you can source your herring from (Pacific, Europe/Africa, East Coast) and in many cases folks aren't very specific about where things are coming from.
+In all cases however there is clearly a wide array of places you can source your herring from (Pacific, Europe/Africa, East Coast) and in many cases folks aren't very specific about where their herring is coming from.

-In terms of prices herring for consumption seems to come in packages ranging from \$4 to \$8 and weighing 100 - 400g with ~200g being very common.
+In terms of prices, herring for consumption seems to come in packages ranging from \$4 to \$8 and weighing 100 - 400g with ~200g being very common.
 Bait seems be about ~1 lb for $10 - $20<sup>[[20]](https://fishfield.com/products/jerrys-bait-premium-select-green-label-herring.html)</sup> <sup>[[18]](https://fishfield.com/products/frozen-bait-supply-individual-pack.html?sku=RLH)</sup> if you're buying it for recreational use.
 The wholesale price according to this platform<sup>[[21]](https://www.selinawamucii.com/insights/prices/united-states-of-america/herring/#:~:text=In%202023%2C%20the%20approximate%20wholesale,2.54%20per%20pound(lb).)</sup> is \$1-\$3 per pound which I'd suspect is pretty close to the commercial price of bait.
 It seems at least some people don't expect these prices to change dramatically in the near future<sup>[[22]](https://www.nationalfisherman.com/northeast/low-quotas-high-prices-for-herring-will-persist)</sup>.

 It also looks like most of the bait herring goes to the lobster fishery<sup>[[23]](https://archimer.ifremer.fr/doc/00181/29252/27679.pdf)</sup> and someone put together a model of how that may affect herring economics.

-I could not, for the life of me, find much on the costs for the US herring fishery but as a proxy the northeast herring fishery has a quite nice article on both the costs and how those costs are distributed amongst things like capital expenditure, labor, and fuel<sup>[[24]](https://www.frontiersin.org/articles/10.3389/fmars.2020.00625/full)</sup>.
+I could not, for the life of me, find much on the operational costs of the US herring fishery, but, as a proxy, the northeast herring fishery has a quite nice article on both the costs and how those costs are distributed amongst things like capital expenditure, labor, and fuel<sup>[[24]](https://www.frontiersin.org/articles/10.3389/fmars.2020.00625/full)</sup>.

 <img src="spend_dist.png" style="float: left; margin: 10px; width: 100%"/>

 <img src="spend.png" style="float: left; margin: 10px; width: 100%"/>

-Capital expenditure as a fraction definitely seems to change a lot between these countries but things like fuel costs and labor costs are reasonably stable across the board and therefore may represent a reasonable proxy for atlantic herring fishing?
+Capital expenditure as a fraction definitely seems to change a lot between these countries but things like fuel costs and labor costs are reasonably stable across the board and therefore may represent a reasonable proxy for atlantic herring fishing.
 I'd reallly like to find something more specific to the USA.

 What I did find were plenty of suppliers of nets, boats, and the like who hide all of their prices and request that you call for consultation.